 Figure 2 compares the income of cotton farmers who bought rainfall index-based insurance and those who did not.
 The comparison is based on different sowing dates and extreme drought conditions at the 5th percentile level of insurance coverage.
 Each element in the matrix shows the percentage change in income between insured farmers on the vertical axis and uninsured farmers on the horizontal axis for each sowing date.
 For example, if farmers sow cotton on 22 September and purchase rainfall index-based insurance, they could potentially earn around 1.4% more income compared to those who sow at the same time without insurance.
 The result indicates that in Dalby, income can increase up to +3.3% in the case of a new planting date on 22 October with insurance vs. the current planting date on 29 November with no insurance.
-The information presented in Figure 3 compares farmers' income with and without insurance during drought years only.
-It is important to note that at Dalby, cotton farmers who purchase insurance have significantly higher income than those who do not, regardless of the sowing dates.
-Combining the optimal sowing dates with rainfall index-based insurance can improve income by up to 24.4%, especially in the case of new planting dates on 22 or 29 September with insurance compared to other current planting dates without insurance.

 Figure 2.
-Comparison of income percentage change between cotton farmers with and without rainfall indexbased insurance given different sowing dates at the 5th percentile level (extreme drought) of insurance coverage.
+Comparison of income percentage change between cotton farmers with and without rainfall index-based insurance given different sowing dates at the 5th percentile level (extreme drought) of insurance coverage.